Practical information

 Visitor centre

-The visitor centre at Maihaugen has been designed with disabled persons in mind.
-The floor that you enter has a walkway suitable for wheelchairs leading to the different levels and floors.
-From this area you have easy access to the museum shop, Maihaugkafeen, toilets and exhibition areas.
-The exhibitions in the main building mainly have wide walkways and information is conveyed in easily readable text with good contrast between text and background.
+From this area, visitors have easy access to the museum shop, Maihaugkafeen, toilets, and exhibition areas.
+Exhibitions in the main building generally have wide walkways, and information is presented in clear, easy-to-read text with good contrast between text and background.

 Catering facilities